ClockworkSquirrel/we-heart-shoes-staff-pwa/README.md

 ## Additional Resources
 ### REST API
-The REST API is hosted on RunKit and performs core functionality for the client, such as locating the user's nearest store, retrieving product details, and checking a store's stock levels.
+The REST API is hosted on Glitch and performs core functionality for the client, such as locating the user's nearest store, retrieving product details, and checking a store's stock levels.

 **The source code for the server can be found here:** https://github.com/ClockworkSquirrel/we-heart-shoes-api

 **The public API is hosted at:** https://whs-endpoints.glitch.me

+Due to limitations with Shoe Zone's APIs, some data retrieval is slow, as the webpage itself must be downloaded and scraped before returning the required information.
+This currently includes product information.
+Other data, such as the store locator and store stock level APIs are already available in a somewhat ready-to-use JSON format, in addition to being cached on the server, and so these methods return much faster.

 ### Frameworks
 * React - https://github.com/facebook/react/